Heavy Machinery Maintenance: Keep Your Machinery in Working Condition – Custom Truck

 1. Lubricate Regularly

 Once again, heavy machinery has a lot of moving parts.
 Most of those parts need frequent lubrication.
 The type of lubricant and how often you should lubricate a piece of equipment varies, but failing to lubricate may lead to increased downtime and accidents.
+It is also important to maintain hydraulic fluid levels to ensure the machinery operates smoothly and to prevent potential failures.

-Lubricate all moving parts per manufacturer instructions to increase the lifespan of any piece of equipment, saving you money, time and your team’s lives
+Lubricate all moving parts per manufacturer instructions to increase the lifespan of any piece of equipment, saving you money, time and your team’s lives.

 1. Schedule Regular Cleaning